-Former QAnon Follower To Anderson Cooper: ‘I Apologize For Thinking That You Ate Babies’
+Former QAnon Follower To Anderson Cooper: 'I Apologize For Thinking That You Ate Babies'

 "Yes, I did," Jadeja replied, noting that many QAnon followers believe that, though some actually think Cooper is a robot.

-Jadeja explained that he once believed QAnon was part of “military intelligence” and stressed that he also thought that aliens were involved in the QAnon movement and supporting the mysterious individual.
+Jadeja explained that he once believed QAnon was part of "military intelligence" and stressed that he also thought aliens were involved in the QAnon movement and supporting the mysterious individual.

-The man said that he believed that “the people behind him were actually a group of fifth dimensional intra-dimensional extra terrestrial bipedal bird aliens called blue alien.”
+The man said he believed "the people behind him were actually a group of fifth dimensional intra-dimensional extra terrestrial bipedal bird aliens called blue alien."

 "I was so far down in this conspiracy black hole that I was essentially picking and choosing whatever narrative that I wanted to believe in," Jadeja added.